olehrechukh/personal-blog/content/blog/azurite-default-state/azurite-default-state.md

 This is the cleanest and most recommended approach.

+You can find the complete docker-compose.yml and initialization scripts in this [GitHub repository](https://github.com/olehrechukh/azurite-container)

 ### Method 2: Under the Hood with `docker run`

 Understanding what Docker Compose does behind the scenes is valuable.
 Here’s how to achieve the same setup using `docker run` commands.